 5. Conventional Loan

-They are the most common mortgage because they have fewer restrictions than some of the other loan products on the market.
-For example, conventional loans don’t have property restrictions so they can be used to purchase second homes and rental properties.
+Conventional loans are the most common mortgage because they have fewer restrictions than some other loan products on the market.
+For example, conventional loans don’t have property restrictions, so nurses can use them to purchase second homes and rental properties.

 Conventional loans can be conforming or non-conforming.
 Conforming loans will abide by the loan limit set by the Federal Housing Finance Agency for your state.
 Jumbo loans are an example of a non-conforming mortgage because they exceed these loan limits.